DominikAlb/File_Keeper/README.md

 # File_Keeper
-Keep your secrets in other file savely
+Keep your secrets in other file safely